PCSX2/pcsx2/pcsx2/Docs/PCSX2_FAQ.md

 4) Click the System menu, then Boot CDVD.

 ### Question 17: What is Fast boot?
-Normally, Pcsx2 will launch the PS2 BIOS, which will then launch the game.
+Normally, PCSX2 will launch the PS2 BIOS, which will then launch the game.
 Some games need this for multi-language settings or times to work.

 Fast boot will directly mount and launch the game without first launching the PS2 BIOS.
-Though slightly faster, this may cause some multi-language games to boot into the wrong language, or games that use the clock to give inaccurate times.
+On versions 1.6 and below, this may cause some multi-language games to boot into the wrong language, or games that use the clock to give inaccurate times.

 ### Question 18: How do I compile the PCSX2 source code?
 *   [Windows compile guide](https://wiki.pcsx2.net/PCSX2_Documentation/Compiling_on_Windows)